ITEM 1. COVER PAGE

 This document is not an offer to sell an interest in any fund managed by RGT.

 Affiliates of RGT organized the Private Funds and Growth Capital Funds described below as pooled investment vehicles for investment by our qualified Managed Account Clients.
-The Private Funds and Closed Growth Capital Funds are closed to new investors and are no longer accepting additional investments, but Growth Capital 2019 which launched in July 2019 is currently available to qualified purchasers.
+The Private Funds and Closed Growth Capital Funds are closed to new investors and are no longer accepting additional investments.

 The following funds (the Private Funds) were each organized to facilitate investment by a number of Managed Account Clients into specific private equity investment partnerships and therefore did not have investment management agreements with RGT.
 These underlying partnerships invested across a range of sectors including real estate, energy, buyout, venture capital and others.
 The following are the Private Funds that are still active:

-- RGT – Thackeray Partners Realty Fund II, LP
+• RGT – Thackeray Partners Realty Fund II, LP1

 Closed Growth Capital Funds